cran/PDE/README.md

 4.  **Unmark file**: Using this button can either **Unmark analysis file only**, **Unmark PDF only** or **Unmark analysis file & PDF**.
-The reader will remove and existing “!*" or "x*” at the beginning of the file name.
+The reader will remove and existing “!\_” or “x\_” at the beginning of the file name.
     **NOTE: Flagging and marking changes filenames but can be reversed in the program at any time.**